-The use of gamification in Higher Education is a recent technique, in which games elements are applied to non-game contexts.
+The use of gamification in Higher Education is a recent technique, in which game elements are applied to non-game contexts.
 In this paper, the design and prototype implementation of the Learning Scorecard was described.
 Apart from the integration of game elements, such as points, levels, quests and leaderboard, the LS was also designed using the best practices of business intelligence.
 A set of functional and non-functional requirements were initially defined, which led to the definition of the strategic management tool - the Balanced Scorecard.
-The full implementation of the BSC, with dashboards to visualize the KPIs will be part of the next version of the LS platform, which will have the course coordinator's view fully developed.
+A strategy map was designed detailing the relationships between the critical components of the LS strategy, i.e., the strategic objectives.
+The full implementation of the BSC, with dashboards to visualize the KPIs that measure the achievement of strategic objectives, will be part of the next version of the LS platform, which will have the course coordinator's view fully developed.
 New versions of the platform are planned for the next two academic semesters, since the LS is the subject of two master dissertations in Computer Science Engineering that are due September 2017.
-Currently, the LS platform is being used by 110 students and is already integrated with the e-learning platform Blackboard.
-Future work entails the identification of study patterns linked to student success, using data mining techniques.
-The integration with Blackboard will also be further explored, particularly in terms of collaborative learning aspects already present in the tool.
-The gamification part will also be extensively developed, specifically in terms of visual effects.
-The LS aims to be a fun tool, that really makes a difference in the way students learn and collaborate with each other.
-It is also planned the design and implementation of student satisfaction questionnaires, to assess student engagement, motivation, and satisfaction with the course and the LS platform.